-Boy Who Survived I-20 Crash Being Taken Care of by Family
+Boy who survived I-20 crash being taken care of by family

 The driver of the car that investigators say struck them is facing multiple charges, including two counts of felony DUI resulting in death.

-Family members and friends have told News19 Garcia also has two older children.
+Family members and friends have told WLTX that Garcia also has two older children.
 She has family in the Orangeburg area, and many family members and friends are stepping in to offer support to the children.

 © 2017 WLTX-TV